jevakallio/git-notify/README.md

 yarn add -D git-notify
 ```

 Next, we'll configure `git-notify` to run automatically when other developers pull commits that contain git messages.
-Below we show how to install them with the excellent [husky](https://github.com/typicode/husky) node library.
-For other approaches, see the [Git Hooks](#git-hooks) section.
+Below we show how to achieve this with the excellent [husky](https://github.com/typicode/husky) library.
+For other approaches, see the [Git Hooks](#git-hooks) section later in this document.

 ### Installing hooks with husky